daverickdunn/full-powershell/README.md

 Capture, separate and serialise all [6 PowerShell message streams](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_redirection) at their source.

 # How it works
 PowerShell has 6 message streams in addition to **Stdout** and **Stderr**.
-Cramming these 6 streams all through stdout removes each stream's semantics and is a nightmare to parse.
-Unexpected and intermittent warning or error messages (very common when remoting!) will make your application very brittle.
-Full-PowerShell sorts these streams _before_ returning them, so output from one stream will not affect the other, so unexpected server messages won't break your program.
+Piping these 6 streams all through stdout simultaneously removes each stream's semantics and is a nightmare to parse - unexpected/intermittent warning or error messages (very common when remoting) can easily break your application.

+Full-PowerShell captures and serialises these streams _before_ returning them, so output from one stream will not affect the other.

-This library accepts PowerShell commands as strings.
-It wraps those commands in an `Invoke-Command` block that pipes their output into individual streams.
-All 6 message streams are captured and sorted at their source, they are then serialised using PowerShell's standard `ConvertTo-JSON` function, sent back to the parent Node.js process, before finally being deserilaised as individual streams.
-They can be subscribed to as an RxJS Observable, or as a Promise.
+This library wraps your commands in an `Invoke-Command` block that pipes their output into 6 individual streams.
+All 6 streams are captured while your command/script executes, once it has completed the streams are serialised as JSON, returned to parent Node.js process, and finally deserialised as individual streams.

+Invocations can be subscribed to as an RxJS Observable, or as a Promise.

 The source code is fairly concise, take a look at [index.ts](https://github.com/daverickdunn/full-powershell/blob/master/src/index.ts) and [wrapper.ts](https://github.com/daverickdunn/full-powershell/blob/master/src/wrapper.ts) to see exactly how it works.